panoramichq/docs.pano.dev/README.md

 ### Data Experts

-Clear your backlog of basic data cleaning and reporting tasks so you can focus on what you’re good at, building models, forecasts and building products that grow your business
+Clear your backlog of basic data cleaning and reporting tasks so you can focus on what you’re good at, building models, forecasts and building products that grow your business.

 * The tools to push relevant metrics to the teams who understand them best
 * Surface data quality issues in a way that's easy to fix them

 ### Excel / BI Masters

 Just like what you’re used to, but now you can define your logic once and use it forever, or until you want to change it.
-Imagine if all your data could flow into your perfect excel template instead of having to rebuild it each week...that’s Pano
+Imagine if all your data could flow into your perfect excel template instead of having to rebuild it each week...that’s Pano.

 * Cut time to prepare actionable data
 * Avoid IT bottlenecks and reliance on data scientists